Roman STScI Data Pipelines

 Overview of WFI Pipelines at STScI

-Note that additional data processing specific to the WFI spectroscopic mode and microlensing exoplanet science are carried out by the Science Support Center at IPAC.
+Additional data processing specific to the WFI spectroscopic mode and microlensing exoplanet science are carried out by the Science Support Center at IPAC.

 We expect that most users will be able to use data products directly from the Roman archive (see Accessing WFI Data article for more information); however, there may be instances when users wish to re-run elements of the WFI science data pipelines or customize the pipeline for particular science use cases.